Martinez's 2-run homer in 9th lifts Red Sox over Jays 8-7 - WHIZ News

 TRAINER’S ROOM

-Blue Jays: Manager Charlie Montoyo said CF George Springer (quadriceps) continues his running progression but needs to be built up more and will require a rehab assignment.
+Blue Jays: Montoyo said CF George Springer (quadriceps) continues his running progression, but needs to be built up more and will require a rehab assignment. … LF Lourdes Gurriel Jr. sat out due to a left knee contusion.

 UP NEXT